Building42/HTTPParserC/README.md

 [![License](https://img.shields.io/cocoapods/l/HTTPParserC.svg)](https://cocoapods.org/pods/HTTPParserC)
 [![Platform](https://img.shields.io/cocoapods/p/HTTPParserC.svg)](https://cocoapods.org/pods/HTTPParserC)

-HTTP message parser written in C, now based on llhttp.
+HTTP message parser written in C based on [llhttp](https://github.com/nodejs/llhttp).
 It parses both requests and responses.
 The parser is designed to be used in performance HTTP applications.
 It does not make any syscalls nor allocations, it does not buffer data, it can be interrupted at anytime.
 Depending on your